 To this day, I’ll manually review search terms reports to find new keywords or negative keywords.
 I also use tools for this (see below), but the manual process is especially important in the beginning.

 At the same time, jot down ideas for expanding your keywords.
-I tried separated the negative keyword finding and new keyword finding, but it turned out to doing double work.
+I tried separating the negative keyword finding and new keyword finding, but it turned out to do double work.

 Optmyzr: Traffic Sculptor, Negative Keyword Finder, Lasso, etc.